-The Finnish Institute in the UK and Ireland is an expert on Finnish culture and society, working in the United Kingdom and the Republic of Ireland.
+The Finnish Institute in the UK and Ireland is an expert on Finnish culture and society.
 The Institute supports the internationalisation of Finnish contemporary art and helps artists, researchers and social and cultural actors to create international networks.
 The Institute was founded in 1991 and it is a non-profit, private foundation funded by The Finnish Ministry of Education and Culture.

 The Institute builds partnerships between Irish, British and Finnish organisations.
 We do this by identifying signals of change in the fields of art, culture and society and supporting new perspectives to contemporary issues.
 The Institute encourages cross-disciplinary and cross-border collaboration by creating networks and building new partnerships.